Venues

 The Free House, launched in 2009 in a small converted wooden church in Nelson, was one of the first pubs in New Zealand to be created from the philosophical standpoint of increasing, rather than restricting, the choices available to beer drinkers.

 A free house is a pub untied to a single brewery.
 Most pubs today are still “tied houses” where brews from one brewery or brewing company are the only drinks available to customers.
+Some bars now have “guest beers” but these are often “tied taps” – taps financially tied to breweries, so beware of “faux free houses” !

 The immediate solution to this dilemma was the creation of Mic and Eelco’s company Dead Good Beer Events in order to host regular beertasting events at Nelson’s Founders Park.
 These quarterly “Beer Fetes”, featuring local and national craft beers, were extremely successful and led quickly to the idea of MarchFest – an annual craft beer and music festival which asks local craft brewers to create a brand new beer each year, especially for the event.